tytydraco/yessleep/out/If_you_ever_see_a_pitch_black_semi_rolling_down_the_highway_consider_flagging_it_down_You_might_get_just_the_kinda_ride_youve_been_dying_to_take.md

 And I felt *good*.
 So good.

 Now, I don’t feel anything at all.
 Not scared or sad or hurt or lost.
 I’m found.
-Just like you could be found.
+And now the night stretches on forever.
+There's a thirst in me that's new.
+It made me sick at first, but I'm growing accustomed to it.
+But it feels so...*nice* to be found.
+Wouldn't you like that?
+To be found?

 So if you ever see a pitch black semi rolling along the highway, think about flagging it down.

 And then, like me, you’ll never have to die again.